bcunnane/fiber_tracking/README.md

 > *Figure 2.
 Ankle angle measurements for all subjects

 ### Identify Muscle Fibers from Diffusion Tensors
+Diffusion tensors are calculated from the diffusion images.
+Since the primary direction of water diffusion within skeletal muscle is along the muscle fiber, the diffusion tensor's principal eigenvector follows the muscle fiber's direction.
 An outline of the MG muscle was manually identified, then split into three equal-size regions: proximal, middle, and distal.
-Since
+Then the principal eigenvectors in each region were extracted and averaged to form representative fibers (see Figure 3).

 ![DTI image]
+> * DTI image

 ### Track Muscle Fibers and Analyze Changes